With its participants bound, drugged, and beaten, McKamey Manor is said to be more like a torture chamber than a haunted house.

 There are a couple of ground rules, however.
 All participants must be at least 21 years old (or 18 with parental approval), complete a physical, pass a background check, be screened by Facebook, FaceTime, or phone, have proof of medical insurance, and pass a drug test.

-Participants must also read aloud, and sign, a 20-plus-page legal waiver.
+Participants must also read aloud and sign a 40-page legal waiver.
 But this isn’t just any legal waiver.
 It’s packed with possible scenarios that range from pulling out someone’s teeth to shaving their head to having their fingers shoved in mouse traps.

-Though participants are allowed to choose two — out of more than one hundred — that they want to avoid, everything else is fair game.
+Though participants can choose two — out of more than one hundred — that they want to avoid, everything else is fair game.
 For some, that’s enough to back out of the challenge right away.

 Those eight minutes have convinced thousands of people that Russ McKamey isn’t running a haunted house at all.
 They claim that he’s created a torture chamber.

-According to an online petition with more than 170,000 signatures, McKamey Manor is “a torture chamber under disguise.”
+According to a Change.org petition with more than 170,000 signatures, McKamey Manor is “a torture chamber under disguise.”